 No Medical Life Insurance Guide: Intro

-Welcome to your non-medical life insurance guide.
+Welcome to your no medical life insurance guide.
 This page will give you a good understanding of no medical life insurance, will inform you of savings opportunities, and will also provide a number of other useful tips based on our publications.

-Simplified issue life insurance: This policy requires no medical exam but still has a number of health-related questions required of you to answer.
+This policy requires no medical exam but still has a number of health-related questions required for you to answer.
 Typically, the longer the health questionnaire, the lower the insurance premiums.
-On average this type of policy has a limit of $150,000, and if you were denied life insurance in the past 2 years, this policy might be not available for you.
+This policy has lower coverage limits than a standard, medically underwritten life insurance policy, but still has enough coverage for you in most cases.
+If you were denied life insurance in the past two years, this policy might not be available for you.

-Guaranteed issue life insurance: This policy has neither a medical exam, nor a health-questionnaire to answer.
-It is available for you even if you were declined for a traditional policy during the last 2 years.
-Typically the coverage (face value) will be limited to $25,000 and there are also a few limitations in terms of payouts, in case an insured dies within the first 2 years.
+This policy has neither a medical exam, nor a health questionnaire to answer.
+It is available even if you were declined for a traditional policy during the last two years.
+Typically, the coverage (face value) will be limited to $25,000 – $50,000 and there are also a few limitations in terms of payouts, if the insured dies within the first two years.

 How Can You Save on Life Insurance?

 - Give up smoking: Although the penalty gap narrows as you age, nonsmokers pay less than smokers – in some cases, smokers pay nearly double.

 - Sometimes “no medical” can mean no money: Be careful of deferred benefits.
 Guaranteed issue, for example, does not pay for illness-related death during the first two years of the policy.
 It will pay out for accidental death only during that time.
 Should the insured die from illness during the first two years, the premiums are refunded to the beneficiary.

 - Seniors have choices: Age usually means higher premiums, but these days there are a lot of policies on the market geared for seniors.
 Shop around to get the best policy and rates.